Activism

-Whenua Māori me Te Tiriti o Waitangi: Land occupations and claims under the Treaty
+Whenua Māori me te Tiriti o Waitangi: Land occupations and claims under the Treaty

 Taking a Treaty claim to the Waitangi Tribunal

-What is a Treaty claim?
+What’s a Treaty claim?

 Claims made to the Waitangi Tribunal are allegations that the Crown (the central government) breached te Tiriti o Waitangi by particular actions or inactions (including laws or policies) causing Māori to be “prejudicially affected” – that is, to suffer some kind of loss or harm or otherwise be negatively affected.